Blindudv/portfolio/README.md

 # portfolio
-It's the portfolio tjat i made for myself https://umutdenizvarlik.link/
+It's the portfolio that i made for myself https://umutdenizvarlik.link/